Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 - Boot from BCM ISO → Configure network interfaces → Set up management network → Install BCM software → Configure cluster settings → Create default node image

-- Configure DHCP server → Install compute nodes first → Add head node last → Import existing node configurations → Run bcm-netautogen
+- Configure an external DHCP server → Provision the compute nodes first → Add the head node last → Import the existing node configurations → Run bcm-netautogen to generate the fabric layout

 A systems administrator notices that DCGM health checks are reporting warnings for GPU 3 on a DGX H100 system.
 The administrator needs to investigate the issue further.
 Which dcgmi command provides comprehensive diagnostic information including GPU memory, PCIe bandwidth, and stress testing?